rooftopcms/rooftop-rails/README.md

 # Roadmap
 The project is moving fast.
 Things on our list include:

-* Webhooks controller: respond to incoming requests by caching the latest content
+* Webhooks controller: respond to incoming requests by caching the latest content: https://github.com/rooftopcms/rooftop-rails/issues/4
-* Model and view caching: Rails needs to be able to render content from a local cache.
+* Model and view caching: Rails needs to be able to render content from a local cache: https://github.com/rooftopcms/rooftop-rails/issues/5
-* Preview URL: you'll be able to go to preview.your-site.com on your rails site and see draft content from Rooftop.
+* Preview URL: you'll be able to go to preview.your-site.com on your rails site and see draft content from Rooftop: https://github.com/rooftopcms/rooftop-rails/issues/3
-* Saving content back to Rooftop: definitely doable.
+* Saving content back to Rooftop: definitely doable: https://github.com/rooftopcms/rooftop-cms/issues/7
 * Forms: GravityForms integration is work-in-progress in Rooftop.
-We'll include a custom renderer for it in Rails, when it's done.
+We'll include a custom renderer for it in Rails, when it's done: https://github.com/rooftopcms/rooftop-rails/issues/6

 # Contributing
  Rooftop and its libraries are open-source and we'd love your input.